-Recognize a count noun when you see one.
+Recognize a count noun when you find one.

 Nouns name people, places, and things.
 Many nouns have both singular and plural forms.
-If you can add a number to the front of a noun and put an s at the end of it, you have a count noun.
-Check out these examples:
+If you can add a number to the front of a noun and/or put an s on the end of it, you have a count noun.

 Beatrice offered Jeremy a chocolate-chip cookie.

-Jeremy, an impolite pig, grabbed all seventeen cookies off of the plate.
+Jeremy, an impolite pig, grabbed all seventeen cookies off the plate.

 Cookie is a count noun.
 You can have one cookie, or you can be a pig like Jeremy and have seventeen cookies.

-Jeremy apologized for his rudeness, but his growling stomach stopped him from returning any of the cookies to the plate.
+Later that night, Jeremy apologized for his rudeness, but his growling stomach stopped him from returning a single cookie.